What do I need to do to become a Registered Dietitian?

 A DTR is a food and nutrition practitioner who has completed at least a two-year associate's degree at a U.S. regionally accredited university or college, required course work and at least 450 hours of supervised practice accredited by CADE.
 In addition, you must pass a national DTR examination administered by CDR and complete continuing professional educational requirements to maintain registration.
 The majority of DTRs work with RDs in a variety of employment settings including health care (assisting RDs in providing medical nutrition therapy), in hospitals, HMOs, clinics or other health-care facilities.
 In addition, a large number of DTRs work in community and public health settings such as school or day care centers, correctional facilities, weight management clinics and WIC programs as nutrition counselors.

 What factors should I consider when deciding on a school?
-(Information is provided by the Academy of Nutrition and Dietetics Career FAQs web page,
+(Information is provided by the Academy of Nutrition and Dietetics Career web page.

 This decision is a very personal one that should be made based on a variety of factors that are important to you, such as:

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) and the Academy of Nutrition and Dietetics (AND) do not rate or rank programs.
 All ACEND-accredited or approved programs meet the Accreditation Standards, which signifies that the programs provide the knowledge, skills and competencies you need to enter the dietetics profession.
 These accredited or approved programs meet the requirements for membership in AND and registration by Commission on Dietetic Registration.
 The Coordinated Program in Dietetics is currently granted continuing accreditation by the Commission on Accreditation for Dietetic Education of The Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995.
 312 899-5400312 899-5400.

 What is the purpose of the verification statement?